Emergency Alert System: Station requirements

 The FCC requires all broadcast stations and multichannel video programming distributors (MVPD), hereafter "EAS participants", to install and maintain FCC-certified EAS decoders and encoders at their control points or headends.
 These decoders continuously monitor the signals from other nearby broadcast stations for EAS messages.
 For reliability, at least two source stations must be monitored, one of which must be a designated local primary.
 Participants are to retain the latest version of the EAS handbook.

 EAS participants are required by federal law to relay National Emergency Messages (EAN, formerly Emergency Action Notification) immediately (47 CFR Part 11.54).
-Broadcasters traditionally have been allowed to opt out of relaying other alerts such as severe weather, and child abduction emergencies (AMBER Alerts) if they so choose.
-In practice, television stations with local news departments will usually interrupt regularly-scheduled programming during newsworthy situations (such as severe weather) to provide extended coverage.
+Broadcasters traditionally have been allowed to opt out of relaying other alerts such as severe weather, and child abduction emergencies (Amber alerts) if they so choose.
+In practice, many television stations usually interrupt regularly-scheduled programming during newsworthy situations (such as severe weather) to provide extended coverage from their local news departments.

 If possible, EAS participants must transmit the audio, and (where applicable) a visual display containing the extended text, from the associated CAP message.

 EAS participants are required to keep logs of all received messages.
 Logs may be kept by hand but are usually kept automatically by a small receipt printer in the encoder/decoder unit.
 Logs may also be kept electronically inside the unit as long as there is access to an external printer or method to transfer them to a computer.